SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/98-create-streamlit-app.md

 ![image.png](./dashboard.png)
 </p>

-8. Add a session launcher to your Renku 2.0 project the following **Custom Environment** set-up \*\*\*\*as described in [How to use your own docker image for a Renku session](./environments/use-your-own-docker-image-for-renku-session).
+8. Add a session launcher to your Renku project the following **Custom Environment** set-up \*\*\*\*as described in [How to use your own docker image for a Renku session](./environments/use-your-own-docker-image-for-renku-session).
 Consider the following two parameters:
    1. **Container Image:** `*registry_link*`
    2. **Default URL:** `/streamlit`
-9. [Optional] If the entry point for your streamlit app will be hosted in _project-fork,_ add _project-fork_ code repository to your Renku 2.0 project.
+9. [Optional] If the entry point for your streamlit app will be hosted in _project-fork,_ add _project-fork_ code repository to your project.

 You can now start a session with your new streamlit launcher to access the streamlit app directly in your browser.